About the Register

 Scotland’s Adoption Register is a project funded by the Scottish Government and hosted by AFA Scotland.
-The Register has a remit to facilitate family finding across Scotland with the aim of increasing the numbers of children that are placed for adoption and to make the linking and matching process work as well as possible for children and prospective adopters .
+The Register supports agencies across Scotland to make the family finding system work as well as possible for children identified as needing adoptive placements.
 We offer a number of family finding services at no cost to agencies.
 These are described in more detail below:

 The Online Register